ehmatthes/django-simple-deploy/README.md

 If you have a relatively simple Django project that runs locally, you can deploy your project in a few short steps.
 The only change you'll need to make to your project is to add this app to `INSTALLED_APPS`.

-Quick start
+Prerequisites
 ---

 If you haven't already done so, install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) and make sure you're using [Git](https://git-scm.com) to track your project.

 Make sure your project is running in a virtual environment, and you have built a `requirements.txt` file with the command `pip freeze > requirements.txt`.
 (Other dependency management systems should be supported shortly.)

+Quick start
+---

-Then you can deploy your project using the following steps:
+If you've met the prerequisites, you can deploy your project using the following steps:

 ```
 (venv)$ pip install django-simple-deploy
 ```

 Now add `simple_deploy` to `INSTALLED_APPS`.

 The following commands will deploy your project:

 ```
 (venv)$ heroku create